tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

     | retain_height           | int64                                        | Blocks below this height may be removed.
 Defaults to `0` (retain all).          | 7            |

 * **Usage**:
-    * Contains a new block.
+    * Contains a newly decided block.
     * This method is equivalent to the call sequence `BeginBlock`, [`DeliverTx`], `EndBlock`, `Commit` in the previous version of ABCI.
     * The header contains the height, timestamp, and more - it exactly matches the